Trump, Biden go on offense in states they're trying to flip

-LAS VEGAS (AP) — President Donald Trump and his Democratic rival Joe Biden went on offense Sunday, with each campaigning in states they are trying to flip during the Nov.
+CARSON CITY, Nev.
+(AP) — President Donald Trump and Democratic rival Joe Biden went on offense over the weekend, as both campaigned in states they are trying to flip during the Nov.
 3 election that is just over two weeks away.

-Trump began his day in Nevada, making a rare visit to church before an evening rally in Carson City.
-Once considered a battleground, Nevada hasn't swung for a Republican presidential contender since 2004.
+Trump began his Sunday in Nevada, making a rare visit to church before a fundraiser and an evening rally in Carson City.
+Once considered a battleground, Nevada has not swung for a Republican presidential contender since 2004.

+The rally drew thousands of supporters who sat elbow to elbow, cheering Trump and booing Biden and the press.
+The vast majority wore no masks to guard against the coronavirus, though cases in the state are on the rise, with more than 1,000 new infections reported Saturday.
+The president, as he often does, warned that a Biden election would lead to further lockdowns and at one point appeared to mock Biden for saying he would listen to scientists.

+“He'll listen to the scientists.
+If I listened totally to the scientists, we would right now have a country that would be in a massive depression,” Trump said.

+Biden, a practicing Catholic, attended Mass in Delaware before campaigning in North Carolina, where a Democrat has not won in a presidential race since Barack Obama in 2008.

+Both candidates are trying to make inroads in states that could help secure a path to victory, but the dynamics of the race are remarkably stable.
+Biden enjoys a significant advantage in national polls, while carrying a smaller edge in battleground surveys.

-While seated in the front row at the nondenominational International Church of Las Vegas, Trump received blessings from the church's pastors, with Denise Goulet telling attendees that God told her Trump is the apple of his eye and would secure a second term.
+Earlier in the day, Trump sat in the front row at the nondenominational International Church of Las Vegas as the senior associate pastor, Denise Goulet, said God told her early that morning that the president would secure a second term.

 “At 4:30, the Lord said to me, ‘I am going to give your president a second win,’” she said, telling Trump, “you will be the president again.”

-Trump offered short remarks, saying “I love going to churches” and that it was “a great honor” to attend the service.
-The president also said that “we have a group on the other side that doesn’t agree with us,” and he urged people to “get out there on Nov.
-3 or sooner” to vote.
+Trump spoke briefly, saying “I love going to churches” and that it was “a great honor” to attend the service.
 He dropped a wad of $20 bills in the collection plate before leaving.

-Biden, a practicing Catholic, attended Mass in Delaware before flying to North Carolina, which a Democratic presidential candidate hasn't won since Barack Obama in 2008.

-Each is seeking to make inroads in states that could help secure a path to victory, but the dynamics of the race are remarkably stable.
-Biden enjoys a significant advantage in national polls, while carrying a smaller edge in battleground surveys.
+The message was far different in both style and substance later in the day, when Biden attended a virtual discussion with African American faith leaders from around the country.

+Biden held up a rosary, which he said he carries in his pocket every day, and described it as “what the Irish call a prisoner’s rosary” since it was small enough to be smuggled into prisons.

+In addition to public polling that indicates Biden has an edge, the former vice president enjoys another considerable advantage over Trump: money.

+Trump raked in $12 million during a fundraiser Sunday afternoon at the Newport Beach home of top GOP donor and tech mogul Palmer Luckey, which also featured a performance by the Beach Boys.

-But he also has another considerable advantage over Trump: money.
-Over the past four months, his campaign has raised over $1 billion, and that has enabled him to eclipse Trump's once-massive cash advantage.
+But over the past four months, Biden has raised over $1 billion, a massive amount of money that has eclipsed Trump's once-overwhelming cash advantage.

-That edge is apparent in advertising, where Biden and his Democratic allies are on pace to outspend Trump and the Republicans by two-fold in the closing days of the race, according to data from the ad tracking firm Kantar/CMAG.
+That's become apparent in advertising, where Biden and his Democratic allies are on pace to spend twice as much as Trump and the Republicans in the closing days of the race, according to data from the ad tracking firm Kantar/CMAG.

+Though Trump has pulled back from advertising in Midwestern states that secured his 2016 win, he's invested heavily elsewhere, including North Carolina, where he is on pace to slightly outspend Biden in the days ahead.

-In Nevada, Democrats are set to outspend Trump in the closing days by more than 3-to-1.
-But it's also a state Trump came close to winning in 2016.
+In Nevada, which Trump came close to winning in 2016, Democrats are set to outspend Trump in the closing days by a more than 3-to-1 ratio.

-Trump's comments at the Las Vegas church were toned down from the fear tactics he leaned heavily into during rallies Saturday in in Wisconsin and Michigan.

-As he tried to keep more voters from turning against him, Trump sought to paint Democrats as “anti-American radicals” on a “crusade against American history.”
-He told moderate voters they had a “a moral duty” to join the Republican Party.
+Trump's visit to the state is part of an aggressive schedule of campaign events, where he has leaned heavily into fear tactics.

+Trump's Carson City rally was held at an airport with a golden scrub brush-covered hill providing a dramatic backdrop.
+He relived fond moments from his 2016 campaign against Hillary Clinton, revisited his long-running feud with NFL players and went on an extended rant about water management policy, which he blamed for people having to “flush their toilet 15 times.”

 The church is a few minutes’ drive from Biden’s home.
 Biden's son Beau, who died of brain cancer in 2015, is buried in the cemetery on its grounds.
 Joe and Jill Biden visited the grave after the service.

+Trump attends church far less often but has drawn strong support from white Evangelical leaders and frequently hosts groups of pastors at the White House.
+Trump often goes to the Church of Bethesda-By-The Sea near Mar-a-Lago in Florida for major holidays, including Easter, and he attended a Christmas Eve service last year at Family Church in West Palm Beach before the onset of the pandemic.

 If elected, Biden would be only the second Roman Catholic president in U.S. history and first since John F. Kennedy.
-Biden speaks frequently about his faith and its importance in his life.
+The former vice president speaks frequently about his faith and its importance in his life.

-Trump attends church far less often, but has drawn strong support from white Evangelical leaders and frequently hosts groups of pastors at the White House.
-Trump often goes to the Church of Bethesda-By-The Sea near Mar-a-Lago in Florida for major holidays, including Easter, and attended a Christmas Eve service last year a Family Church in West Palm Beach before the onset of the coronavirus pandemic.

-As the virus forced most churches to pause in-person services this spring, Trump announced plans to tune into live-streamed worship led by some leading evangelical supporters, including Texas-based megachurch pastor Robert Jeffress’ Easter service and a March service by Georgia-based pastor Jentezen Franklin.

-___ Slodysko reported from Washington and Weissert from Wilmington, Delaware.
-Associated Press writer Elana Schor in Washington contributed to this report.
+___ Slodysko reported from Washington and Weissert from Durham, North Carolina.
+Associated Press Writer Elana Schor in Washington contributed to this report.

 Credit: Alex Brandon